jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 📀 Your data from any source

-Gatsby creates GraphQL types of your data from any source so that you can query it in a similar way across your app.
-The data can be sourced from headless CMS's, third party APIs, local file system and more.
+Gatsby creates GraphQL types of data from any source so that you can query it in a similar way across your app.
+The data can be sourced from headless CMS's, third-party APIs, local file system and more.
 Some headless CMS options worth mentioning and trying out are: [Contentful][21], [Sanity][22], [DatoCMS][23].

-#### 📦 Deploy anywhere
+#### 📦 Deploy Anywhere

 Because Gatsby compiles your project into static files (HTML, CSS, JS, JSON) you can deploy the output anywhere you could deploy static assets.
 For example: [Netlify][4], [AWS S3][24], [Now][25], [GitHub Pages][26] and more.